jooheonchoi/jooheonchoi/README.md

 ### Hi there!
 My name's Jun (He, Him)!

-I'm currently a third year Computer Science at student primarily interested in backend development I'm also eager to learn more about Python and full-stack development with Javascript/Node.js/React.
+I'm currently a third year Computer Science student primarily interested in backend development.

+I'm also eager to learn more about Python and full-stack development with Javascript/Node.js/React.

 In my spare time, I enjoy following hockey (Canucks), playing piano, and painting (acrylic).